-“The concept of essential requirements is based on the assumption that the harmonised standards reflect generally acknowledgeable state of the art and the ESO review standards regularly” (“The ‘Blue Guide’ on the implementation of EU product rules”, section 4.1.2.5., p.
-49).
+“The concept of essential requirements is based on the assumption that the harmonised standards reflect generally acknowledgeable state of the art and the ESO review standards regularly in accordance with the relevant standardisation request” (“The ‘Blue Guide’ on the implementation of EU product rules 2022”, section 4.1.2.4., p.
+53).

 “The most recent editions of standards published by the standardisers should be considered as reflecting state-of-the-art, regardless of the OJ referencing” (COM statement, Minutes of the meeting of the MDCG Subgroup on Standards held on 20 May 2019, item 3, p.
 1).